yevhen-moroz/feedforward_neuron_network/README.md

 # 🧠 Feedforward Neuron Network

-This project implements a **Feedforward Neuron Network ** from scratch using Python.
+This project implements a Feedforward Neuron Network from scratch using Python.

-A feedforward neural network is one of the simplest types of artificial neural networks where information moves only in one direction — from input to output, without cycles. :contentReference[oaicite:0]{index=0}
+A feedforward neural network is one of the simplest types of artificial neural networks where information moves only in one direction — from input to output, without cycles.

 ---